-Top 10 Chicago Museums
+Top Chicago Museums

-Chicago's diverse and unique museums are the number one reason tourists visit "The Windy City."
-Whether you're into art and history or science and wildlife, you'll find an educational and entertaining museum on this list.
+Chicago's diverse and unique museums are the number one reason tourists visit The Windy City.
+Whether you're an art, history, or architecture enthusiast or interested in science and wildlife, you'll find an educational and entertaining museum on our list.

 This world-renowned art museum is a must-see for any visit to Chicago.
-Consistently ranked as the best museum in the nation, The Art Institute is home to some of the highest-quality art in the world.
+Consistently ranked as the best museum in the United States, The Art Institute of Chicago is home to some of the most sought-out art in the world.

-Don't leave before stopping in the Thorne Miniature Rooms, 68 European rooms recreated on a one-inch-to-one-foot scale!
+Be sure not to leave before stopping in the Thorne Miniature Rooms, 68 European rooms recreated on a one-inch-to-one-foot scale!

 Travel back in time and all around the world at this famous museum of science and anthropology.
 Meet Sue, the world's largest and most famous T-Rex, and explore more than 35 other world-famous exhibits.

-Walk through "Underground Adventure," where everything is 100 times its normal size, or discover 23 Egyptian mummies at the "Inside Ancient Egypt" exhibit.
+Walk through Underground Adventure, where everything is 100 times its normal size, or discover 23 Egyptian mummies at the Inside Ancient Egypt exhibit.

 At the Field Museum, you'll learn to understand and appreciate the diversity of the world in which we live.

-The museum's goal is to "illuminate the past" in order to understand the present and shape the future.
+The museum's goal is to illuminate the past in order to understand the present and shape the future.
 The building houses 22 million artifacts and documents pertaining to Chicago and U.S. history.